Architecture and Cities

 Our global present is increasingly defined by the condition of cities.
-From skyrocketing rents and the marginalisation of the city's working class, to the politics of movement and uneven accessibility, our Architecture and Cities books offer the perfect primer to this most vital of subjects.
+From skyrocketing rents, gentrification and the marginalization of the city's working class, to the politics of movement and uneven accessibility, our Architecture and Cities books offer the perfect primer to this most vital of subjects.